Talustus/superrs-kitchen/README.md

-# SuperR's Kitchen v0.8.5 #
+# SuperR's Kitchen v0.8.6 #
 ## by SuperR ##

-This tool is intended to unpack, modify, repack existing roms and boot.img's or create new roms from nandroid backups.
+This tool is intended to unpack, modify, repack existing roms and boot.img's or create new roms from nandroid backups or system.img.
+There are many other features as well.
+A feature list will be made eventually.

 **Usage:**